 This isn’t about how to craft a perfect presentation or article, garner more clicks and shares.
 Instead I’ll focus on more esoteric topics such as: understanding the sharing platform hierarchy of influence, balancing public-and-private personas, and how public recognition can affect organisational dynamics.
-It will conclude with principles that have guided my decision of what to share, where, when and how.
+It will conclude with principles that have guided my decisions of what to share, where, when and how.
 It’s built on 20+ years of sharing in the public domain, 100s of engagements with a few big successes and some definite duds.

 —Jan